OutSystems/docs-odc/src/eap/building-apps/ui/patterns/navigation/wizard.md

 ---
 tags:
-summary: Wizard splits complex tasks and process into steps.
+summary: The Wizard UI Pattern is used to split large complex tasks into smaller manageable steps.
 locale: en-us
 guid: 54acaa7b-794d-44d4-9b70-5cc2b4810ccc
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3208%3A18307&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Wizard

 You can use the Wizard UI Pattern to split large complex tasks and processes into smaller manageable steps.
 A wizard presents a series of steps or conditions that the user needs to complete in order to accomplish a goal.
 Additionally, wizards usually include explicit button navigation to move a step forward or backward.
 Some wizard examples include software installation wizards and sign-up screens.